hewageuhcu/ChatBot/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the GNU General Public License v3.0.

 ## Author